juhp/dl-fedora/README.md

 but if you create an `iso` subdirectory there (`~/Downloads/iso/`) it will use that directory instead.
 You can override the download location with `--dir DIR` (which can be relative: eg `.`).
+Curl downloads to a `.dl-fedora-partial` subdirectory first (which can safely be deleted) and the completed downloaded iso is then moved up to the above download directory.

 `dl-fedora` downloads the latest mirrored image redirected from `download.fedoraproject.org` by default.